Father sees 1981 missing toddler search

 Mr Lee travelled from Hartlepool with the town's MP Mike Hill, who lobbied the Ministry of Defence to sanction the fresh search.

-Mr Lee said: "We've just got to do this.
+He said: "We've just got to do this.
 I don't want them to find anything, but honestly, I am struggling.

 "It's a killer, absolutely a killer.
-It's a return to my nightmare."
+It's a return to my nightmare.

+"If Katrice is living a lie, which I believe she is and she is living and being brought up with another family and speaking a different language, she may actually pick up this information and say 'yes that's me'.

+"I've always felt Katrice is out there, that's she's living a lie, but unfortunately this rocks our faith a little bit and for five weeks we are going to live in the dark until we get the results."

 Mr Lee, a former sergeant major who was stationed at the German base, has welcomed the search, but said it should have been undertaken years ago.